Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 ## Features

-- Freelancers can list services with a title, description, price and availability (in days).
+- Freelancers can list services with a title, description, price, and availability (in days).
 These will be listed in the marketplace for anyone to hire
-- The marketplace displays currently active services offered by the freelancers on the network.
-Each service has its title, description, price and availability listed
+- The marketplace displays currently active services offered by freelancers on the network.
+Each service has its title, description, price, and availability listed
 - Clients can hire freelancers from the marketplace, escrow payments, and release them upon completion (handled by smart contracts)
 - Clients can view the details of every service they've hired
 - Freelancers can view the services they offer, along with the details of each service

 We implemented the following *bonus features* as well
-- The services listed on the marketplace are accompanied by the average rating for the freelancer offering it, and the number of ratings they've received till date
+- The services listed on the marketplace are accompanied by the average rating for the freelancer offering it, and the number of ratings they've received to date
 - Upon the completion of a service, the client may rate it on a 1-5 scale based on their degree of satisfaction.
 This affects the freelancer's average rating
 - The rating obtained for each service is visible to the freelancer
-- Clients can refund their payment incase their work isn't completed by the end of the availability period of that service
+- Clients can refund their payment in case their work isn't completed by the end of the availability period of that service

 ## Instructions for setup (Windows)